 Your backside can’t take a backseat.

-Colon cancer is currently the third-leading cause of cancer deaths for women, and the rates are increasing, according to Dr. Will Bulsiewicz, a board certified gastroenterologist who speaks about gut health in person and on Instagram as @HappyGutMD .
+Colon cancer is currently the third-leading cause of cancer deaths for women, and the rates are increasing, according to Will Bulsiewicz, MD, a board-certified gastroenterologist who speaks about gut health in person and on Instagram as @HappyGutMD.

 Unsurprisingly, women are often unwilling to talk about their colon and gut health, but doing so can be incredibly important.